Things to do in Australia's summer

 With endless stretches of gorgeous beach, fresh seafood and marine life encounters happening in summer, it won’t take long to understand why Australians have such an affinity for the water.

 By Allie Metz

 Summer in Australia falls between December and February and is famous for sunny days with high temperatures.
 It’s the wet season in the tropical north (November to April), which is characterised by monsoonal rains and high humidity.
 Many tourism operations are closed for the season, as are some national parks (such as Kakadu) due to flood risks.
 The same period is also the official cyclone season for areas around Cairns and the Whitsundays, although storms can also occur outside of this period.
-It’s stinger season on the Great Barrier Reef, meaning snorkellers and divers are required to wear full-body wetsuits.
+It’s stinger season on the Great Barrier Reef, meaning snorkellers and divers should wear full-body wetsuits for safe swimming.

 Top things to do in Australia’s summer

 Hike the best trails in Tasmania